Return180bpm/blog-astro/src/content/posts/Day 15.md

 ---
 title: Running Behind In Small Steps
-date: 15.8.2022
+image:
+    url: /daycards/day-15.svg
-imgAlt: >
+    alt: >
         Three red and yellow dancing flame-like shapes on a black background extending upwards towards a purple circle with the text '100 Days of Design, Day 15'.
+tags: ['#100DaysOfDesign', tech, doubt]
+pubDate: 15.8.2022
 ---

 -   Read through more of the Material Design guidelines